sjl/.plan/README.markdown

 * Went through and removed `defstar` from [Bones][] entirely because apparently the fucking thing is GPL'ed.
 This is why we can't have nice things.

+* Made a tiny little ncurses demo with [cl-charms][] in my [sandbox][].
+I'm thinking about porting [Silt][] to Common Lisp for the [August 2016 Lisp Game Jam](https://itch.io/jam/august-2016-lisp-game-jam), so I figured I should make sure things actually work before the jam starts.

+    I was pleasantly surprised to see that cl-charms just worked right out of the box, even inside neovim's terminal emulator.